colouring-cities/colouring-cities.github.io/index.markdown

 The CCRP also works to provide a welcoming and stimulating space in which international researchers wishing can co-design and test Colouring Cities platforms to the highest standards to support application of captured data in many areas of socio-economic and environmental research, and to ensure ethical considerations are prioritised.
 Improvements to the governance model, protocols, back and front end design, and to content are ongoing and incremental, and build on partner findings.
 CCRP research partners can be identified by their exclusive use of the Colouring Cities logo, and their inclusion on this page, and on the [Alan Turing Institute CCRP webpage](https://www.turing.ac.uk/research/research-projects/colouring-london-and-colouring-cities-research-programme).
 No other applications of Colouring Cities code, interface design or logo are endorsed by the Alan Turing Institute.
 Information on CCRP resources provided by The Alan Turing Institute can be found [here](https://github.com/colouring-cities/manual/wiki/B.-CCRP-INTERNATIONAL-RESEARCH-PARTNERS-;-links,-resources,-protocols-&-meeting-dates).

 All CCRP platforms are at different stages of development.
 Information on current CCRP academic partners and live platform links (where available) are provided below.
-Discussions regarding Colouring Cities platform set-up are also underway with academic institutions in Switzerland, Japan, India and Bangladesh.
+Discussions regarding Colouring Cities platform set-up are also underway with academic institutions in the Philippines, Switzerland, Japan, India and Bangladesh.

 ### [Colouring Australia](https://www.colouringaustralia.org/)
 * Academic lead: The Cities Future Research Centre.
 University of New South Wales in collaboration with the Universities of Adelaide, Brisbane, Canberra, Curtin, Melbourne, Swinburne, Queensland and S.Australia